 Access to a Prometheus and Grafana monitoring stack for metrics on your Airflow activity

-Enterprise Authentication that supports Google Suite, SAML, Office 365, Active Directory, and more
+Enterprise Authentication that supports Google Suite, SAML, Office 365, Active Directory, and more through auth0.

 Enterprise-grade business day or business critical support